What went through your mind when you read that? A childhood memory? The urge to read something else? Did you note that there was no period after IT?

 The choices of what to use and how to use it are all part of why writing is an art, a science, and a business.
 Each word calls up mental constructs different from others, and the intensity varies from culture to culture, person to person, and word to word.
 As authors, we should pick the one that best serves the story without confusing readers—unless we want any inattentive readers to be confused, which is sometimes useful in a mystery.

 As a practical writing exercise for showing and telling, I suggest turning some sentence of tell into a paragraph of show.
 Then, ramp things up and turn a paragraph of tell into a whole page or scene of show.
 Next, take a page or scene of show and boil it down to a paragraph or sentence of tell.
 Those drills sharpen not only the techniques of doing both, but also sharpen our ability to see when to use which.
 They also enable us to respond quickly when an editor suggests that something is distracting or too slow, or that something else needs more emotional punch.

 One final thing before I stop:

-Even good showing and telling do not guarantee good results.
-If they succeed at holding readers, it is because of a hidden factor.
-To put it in a word, any written work should also be interesting.
+Yes, any tell may be re-written as a powerful show.
+And vice-versa.
+But even good showing and telling does not guarantee good results—witness all the books which critics and publishers liked that didn’t earn back their advances, or all the books that readers liked but the agents and editors rejected.
+If a book succeeds at holding readers, it is because of a hidden factor that is pass/fail.
+To put it in a word, any written work should be interesting.
 Words may tell.
 Words may show.
 But if the mental constructs aren’t interesting, the reader stops.

-We shall have to allow for AI machines now, right?
+"He" and "she" are not enough.
+We shall have to allow "it" now for AI machines, right?
 Push its button and a machine works.
 Usually.
 We never ask what it thinks.
 But now we may have to.